ksy141/openmscg/docs/source/basics.rst

 Tabulated Models (Force-Field)
 ---------------

-In `molecular modeling <https://en.wikipedia.org/wiki/Force_field_(chemistry)>`_, models (or force-fields) are mathematical functions of variables (often configurational, i.e., distances or angles) to describe the forces and potential energies of a molecular system.
+In molecular modeling, models (or force-fields) are mathematical functions of variables (e.g. distances or angles) to describe the forces and potential energies of a molecular system.
 One of the important outcomes in openMSCG is to obtain optimized parameters for the force-field.
 Four styles of interactions can be specified as runtime options for either FM or REM methods: **--pair, --bond, --angle, --dihedral**.

 CLI Option for Model
 """"""""""""""""""""